nucypher/Arc/README.md

 # Arc

+> **⚠️ WARNING**
+> Arc is currently alpha software and may contain bugs or unexpected behavior.
+Use at your own risk and exercise caution when sharing sensitive location data.

 **Arc** is an experimental, privacy-preserving, permissionless, decentralized location-sharing application.
 Arc enables secure, end-to-end encrypted location sharing with fine-grained, on-chain access control, making it a powerful tool for individuals or groups needing private, censorship-resistant communication and location sharing.

 ## Features